cypress-io/cypress/CONTRIBUTING.md

 ### Does the issue provide all the information from our issue template?

-When opening an issue, there is a provided [issue template](./.github/ISSUE_TEMPLATE).
+When opening an issue, there is a provided issue template based on the type of issue.
 If the opened issue does not provide enough information asked from the issue template you should:

-- Explain that we require new issues follow our provided [issue template](./.github/ISSUE_TEMPLATE) and that issues that are opened without this information are automatically closed per our [contributing guidelines](#fill-out-our-issue-template).
+- Explain that we require new issues follow our provided issue template and that issues that are opened without this information are automatically closed per our [contributing guidelines](#fill-out-our-issue-template).
 - Close the issue.

 ### Are they running the current version of Cypress?